DarshanRokkad/Lung_Cancer_Detection/README.md

 4. Update the entity
 5. Update the configuration manager in src config
 6. Update the components
-7. Update the pipeline
+7. Update the stages
-8. Update the main.py
+8. Update the Training pipeline
 9. Update the dvc.yaml

 ``` Note : When we use mlflow before runing code we have to set the mlflow variables ```